riverbed/steelscript-vm-config/USAGE.rst

 hardened and secure VM without additional configuration.
 Areas which should be considered to improve security:

+   - Core OS
       - Change root password from 'vagrant'
       - Change vagrant user password from 'vagrant'
       - Remove and/or replace 'vagrant insecure public key' from vagrant/.ssh/authorized_keys
       - Update sudoers config (vagrant has passwordless sudo)
+   - Apache Server
-      - Replace SSL certs
+      - Replace self-signed SSL certs
           - located in /etc/ssl/localcerts/*
+      - Change root mysql password from 'vagrantRoot!'
+      - Change django database 'django_appfwk_db' password from 'djangoSteelScript!'

 Replacing SSL Certs
 +++++++++++++++++++

-As noted in the last item above, the apache server is configured to use HTTPS connections primarily to demonstrate the confugration approach.
+As noted above, the apache server is configured to use HTTPS connections primarily to demonstrate the confugration approach.
 The following certs are installed and should be replaced:

     SSLCertificateFile      /etc/ssl/localcerts/apache_local.pem
     SSLCertificateKeyFile   /etc/ssl/localcerts/apache_local.key